Pet Health Certificates

 To confirm whether the country outside the US is considered rabies-free or low-risk, pet owners can view a list on the CDC website here.
 If the country is not on the list, then it is not a high-risk country.
 You must then complete the CDC Dog Import Form prior to leaving the US.
 This specific form and more information can be found on the CDC’s website by clicking here.

 If you plan on returning to the US but do not have a pet travel certificate from the USDA, you will need a Certification of U.S.-Issued Rabies Vaccination Form that is completed by a USDA-accredited veterinarian prior to leaving.
-This form will be valid as long as the rabies vaccine does not expire and can be used multiple times to reenter the US.
+This form will be valid as long as the rabies vaccine does not expire and can be used multiple times to re-enter the US.

 It is very important that your pet’s rabies vaccination does not expire while abroad, as this could complicate re-entry into the United States.
 If your cat or dog’s rabies vaccine is going to expire, we will discuss the options between re-vaccinating in advance or getting vaccinated abroad.